350Z AiM PDM32 Integration

 Oil Temperature and Pressure

-This will require 2 channels on a CAN Bus IO Device.
-The temperature circuit requires a specifies a 4.6kΩ pull-up resistor, but this resistor value might be rooted in giving optimal temperature resolution for fuel temps.
+Oil temp and pressure will require 2 channels on a CAN Bus IO Device.
+The Bosch sensor temperature circuit specifies a specifies a 4.6kΩ pull-up resistor, but this resistor value might be rooted in giving optimal temperature resolution for fuel temps.
 Since the target measurement is oil temperature, a 1kΩ will likely give better resolution in the operating temperature range.

 Component Information